Comparing interpretation methods in mental state decoding analyses with deep learning models: Results

-Similarly, a wealth of recent empirical findings in machine learning research have demonstrated that DL models are prone to learning simple shortcuts (or confounds) from their training data, which do not necessarily generalize well to new datasets \cite[for a detailed discussion, see][]{geirhos_shortcut_2020}.
+Similarly, a wealth of recent empirical work in machine learning research has demonstrated that DL models are prone to learning simple shortcuts (or confounds) from their training data, which do not generalize to other datasets~\cite[for a detailed discussion, see][]{geirhos_shortcut_2020}.
 A prominent example is a study that trained DL models to identify pneumonia from chest X-rays \citep{zech_variable_2018}.
 While the models performed well in the training data, comprising X-rays from few hospitals, their performance meaningfully decreased for X-rays from new hospitals.
-By applying interpretation methods to the classification decisions of the trained models, the authors were able to show that the models learned to accurately identify the hospital system that was used to acquire an X-ray, in combination with the specific department, allowing them to make accurate predictions on aggregate in the training data by simply learning the overall prevalence rates of these departments.
-Similar examples are imaginable in functional neuroimaging, as recently suggested by \citet{chyzhyk_how_2022}, who state that biomarker models for specific disease conditions may learn to distinguish patients from controls by their generally increased head motion.
+By applying attribution methods to the classification decisions of the trained models, the authors were able to show that the models learned to accurately identify the hospital system that was used to acquire an X-ray, in combination with the specific department, allowing them to make accurate predictions on aggregate by simply learning the overall prevalence rates of these departments.
+Similar examples are imaginable in functional neuroimaging, as recently suggested by~\citet{chyzhyk_how_2022} who state that biomarker models for specific disease conditions could learn to distinguish patients from controls simply by their generally increased head motion.

-For these reasons, we echo a recent call of machine learning researchers to always consider whether the application of complex models (such as DL models) is necessary to answer the research question at hand, or whether the application of simpler models, with better interpretability, could suffice \citep{rudin_stop_2019} (especially in high-stakes decision situations, such as the development of biomarker disease models).
-While we do believe that DL models hold a high promise for the field of mental state decoding, e.g., in their ability to learn from large-scale neuroimaging datasets \citep{schulz_performance_2022}, we also believe that many common mental state decoding analyses, which focus on few mental states in tens to a hundred of individuals, can be well-addressed with simpler decoding models with better interpretability \cite[e.g.,][]{hoyos-idrobo_frem_2018,grosenick_interpretable_2013,kriegeskorte_information-based_2006,michel_total_2011,schulz_different_2020}.
+For these reasons, we echo a recent call of machine learning researchers to always consider whether the application of complex models (such as DL models) is necessary to answer the research question at hand, or whether the application of simpler models, with better interpretability, could suffice~\citep{rudin_stop_2019}.
+While we do believe that DL models hold a high promise for mental state decoding research, e.g., with their ability to learn from large-scale neuroimaging datasets~\citep{schulz_performance_2022}, we also believe that many common mental state decoding analyses, which solely focus on few mental states in tens to a hundred of individuals, can be well-addressed with simpler decoding models with better interpretability~\cite[e.g.,][]{hoyos-idrobo_frem_2018,grosenick_interpretable_2013,kriegeskorte_information-based_2006,michel_total_2011,schulz_different_2020}.